 All this being said, we didn’t love Portofino as much as we loved the other towns in Liguria.
 Overpriced restaurants with snobbish personnel ruin this small picture-perfect village.
 I honestly wonder if there are any local fishermen left in this so-called ‘fishing village’.
 Portofino is now the place for the rich and the famous.

 The place to stay in Portofino is the beautiful Belmond Hotel Splendido.
-I would recommend to have lunch or a drink there.
-The prices can hardly be worse than in the harbour (where they charge over 8 EUR for a soda), and the views are said to be the best in town.
+I would recommend having lunch or a drink there.
+The prices can hardly be worse than in the harbor (where they charge over 8 EUR for a soda), and the views are said to be the best in town.

 Santa Margherita Ligure

 With a good mix of local residents and vacationers, Santa Margherita Ligure is a town that seems to be one of the most popular options among those vacationing on the Italian Riviera.
 Beautiful beaches, a big variety of accommodation, plenty of dining and shopping options, and easy access make it one of the best towns along the Ligurian Coast.

-Santa Margherita Ligure is located just a few kilometres from Portofino, but what a difference!
+Santa Margherita Ligure is located just a few kilometers from Portofino, but what a difference!
 If you are looking for a really nice lively town with a good laid-back atmosphere, then don’t miss Santa Margherita Ligure.

 We hiked the Cinque Terre trail from Monterosso to Vernazza and further on to Corniglia, but you don’t have to hike far or to be extremely fit to just walk to the viewpoint from this picture.
-It’s just 5 minutes away from the town centre.
+It’s just 5 minutes away from the town center.

 Lerici is another beautiful town of Italian Riviera, situated in a picturesque inlet of Golfo di Poeti, close to La Spezia and the above mentioned Portovenere.
-Lerici, also called The Pearl of The Gulf (Perla del Golfo), is a charming coastal town with a small marina, a 13th century castle and a church from the same period.
+Lerici, also called The Pearl of The Gulf (Perla del Golfo), is a charming coastal town with a small marina, a 13th-century castle and a church from the same period.

 We wouldn’t have thought of going to Lerici was it not for an Italian friend who recommended it to us.
 And indeed, it was really worth a visit.

-Tip: if you have an extra day in Lerici, you should hike to the nearby fishing villages Fiascherino and Tellaro which are considered among the most beautiful villages of Italy.
+TIP: if you have an extra day in Lerici, you should hike to the nearby fishing villages Fiascherino and Tellaro which are considered among the most beautiful villages of Italy.
 You can also get there by bus and in summer also by boat.

 Riomaggiore is one more of the five Cinque Terre villages that you shouldn’t miss.
-The best view over this little colourful town can be found down at the harbour.
-Don’t miss the coastal walk along the cliffs leading from the Riomaggiore station to the beach.
+The best view of this little colorful town can be found down at the harbor (see the picture below).

 So, this is my short guide to the most beautiful small coastal towns of the Italian Rivera.
-Did I miss any of your favourites?
+Did I miss any of your favorites?
 Please leave a comment and share your experience and the most special places along the Ligurian coast.

-If you enjoyed reading this post, please share it with your friends.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!